Things unlearned

 For example, at Eve I didn't read any of the vast literature on standard approaches to SQL query planning.
 I only looked at niche ideas that promised to be simpler or better, despite being completely untested (eg tetris-join).
 But even after implementing some hot new idea I couldn't tell if it was good or bad because I had no baseline to compare it to.
 Whereas a group that deeply understands the existing tools can take a new idea like triejoin and compare it to the state of the art, understand its strengths and weaknesses and use it appropriately.

 I also remember long ago dismissing people who complained that some hot new niche language was missing a debugger.
 At the time I did that because I didn't see the need for a debugger when you could just reason about code algebraically.
-But in hindsight, it was also because I had never used a debugger in anger, had never watched anyone using a debugger skillfully and had never worked on a project whose runtime behavior was complicated enough that a debugger would be a significant aid.
+But in hindsight, it was also because I had never used a debugger in anger, had never watched anyone using a debugger skillfully, and had never worked on a project whose runtime behavior was complicated enough that a debugger would be a significant aid.
 And all of that was because I'd spent all my time in niche languages and instead of becoming fluent in some ecosystem with mature tooling like java or c#.

 Learning X will make you a better programmer